ibioChile/Transcriptomics-R-Workshop-public/Session1-Temporal_Analysis/3_Pipeline-Gene_expression_analysis.md

     ## AT1G01040 AT1G01040
     ## 32828 more rows ...

-A more detailed view on $samples will show you that they are grouped, as expected.
+A more detailed view in $samples will show you that they are grouped, as expected.

 ``` r